Promises of Continuity: G2-Dyads

 "If", Rudyard Kipling

-Generating hope-G1 when things are difficult is encouraging, but it almost immediately generates a worry as to whether these efforts are just a blip.
-There is a desire and a need for something ongoing, for a continuity of active positivity.
+Generating hope-G1 when things are difficult is encouraging, but it almost immediately leads to a concern that these efforts are just a blip.
+Everyone experiences a need for ongoing active positivity.
+They seek reassurance from pledges to persist through to ultimate success no matter how difficult the course.

-Willingness in the form of determination is about reassuringly promising that there will be continuity.
-This appears to be enabled by combining adjacent levels to form 6 dyads.
+This function appears to be enabled by combining adjacent levels to form 6 dyads.

 Applying determination communicates a promise of continuity and that can be generated in 6 ways: